OHIP Jan 22 - Written by Krista DeKuyper

 Prescription Drugs

 If you need prescription drugs, you will need to pay out of pocket.
-OHIP does not cover the cost of prescription drugs.
+OHIP does not cover the cost of prescription drugs for most Canadians.

 There are some exceptions to this rule.
-If you qualify for the Ontario Drug Benefit program.
-This program covers a portion of the cost of your prescription drugs.
-You will need to meet one of the following requirements and possess a valid Ontario health card
+If you qualify for the Ontario Drug Benefit program, a portion of the cost of your prescription drugs are covered.
+You will need to meet one of the following requirements and possess a valid Ontario health card:

 • Seniors who are ages 65 and older